monome/docs/docs/crow/norns.md

 Run `2-input.lua`.

 - Connect an LFO output to crow input 1.
 K1 will capture the current value.
-K2 will toggle `stream` mode on an off.
+K2 will toggle `stream` mode on and off.
 - Connect the same cable to input 2 which is set up to trigger a `change` function on each transition.

 Inputs have several modes: